Lab Operational Since: 17 Years, 6 Months, 11 Days·Facility Status: Fully Operational & Accepting New Cases·

 How much does SAS hard drive data recovery cost?

-SAS drive recovery follows the same pricing as our standard HDD tiers: $250 for filesystem-level recovery, $600 to $900 for firmware repair, and $1,200 to $1,500 for mechanical work like head swaps.
+Air-filled SAS drive recovery follows standard HDD tiers: From $250 for filesystem-level recovery, $600–$900 for firmware repair, and $1,200–$1,500 for mechanical work like head swaps.
+Enterprise helium SAS drives such as Exos X and Ultrastar HC use helium HDD pricing from $200–$5,000+ for firmware or mechanical work.
 Array reconstruction adds $400 to $800 per array.
 No data recovered means no charge.

 Do you recover data from SAS drives with 520-byte or 528-byte sectors?